Shifat-Ali/campus-collaborate/README.md

 # Campus Collaborate

-Welcome to Campus Collaborate, a web and mobile app designed for students to collaborate, showcase their projects, and connect with like-minded peers within their campus community.
+Welcome to Campus Collaborate, a web app designed for students to collaborate, showcase their projects, and connect with like-minded peers within their campus community.

 ## Key Features